In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 Fill unscheduled time: Fills all unscheduled time in an agent's shift.

-Select the type of activity you want to schedule from the list, or click the + button to create a new one.
+Select the type of activity you want to schedule, or click the + button to create a new one.

-If you’re creating multiple rules for the same activity, you can check “Set custom rule name” to give the rule an additional label, e.g. “New joiner training”
+If you’re creating multiple activity rules, you can check “Set custom rule name” to give the rule an additional label, e.g. “New joiner training”

 Choose how you’d like to schedule the Activity Rule from the four options.